purduesigbots/pros-docs/v5/okapi/api/chassis/model/chassis-model-factory.rst

- ileftEnc          The left side encoder. irightEnc         The right side encoder. imaxOutput        The maximum output value sent to the motors.
+ ileftEnc          The left side encoder. irightEnc         The right side encoder. imaxOutput        The maximum output value sent to the motors. imaxVelocity      The maximum velocity output value to the motors. imaxVoltage       The maximum voltage output value to the motors.
 ================= ===================================================================

 XDriveModel